 What you can do is ask your partner if he would like help brainstorming possible solutions to whatever problem he is facing.
 If he agrees, let him know what has worked for you or what you have learned by educating yourself.
 But if he doesn’t ask for your help, or if he chooses to go a different route, that’s your cue to let it go.

 Looking at decisions in terms of right and wrong will set you up for conflict and disappointment.
 Instead, every time you catch yourself judging your partner’s parenting as wrong, try to reframe it and tell yourself he’s just doing it differently.

-Remember that just because your partner does not do things the way you would or wish he would does not mean he is screwing up his kids.
-And even if he does screw them up (because, let’s face it, all parents screw up their kids a little), then that’s part of their journey.
+Remember that just because your partner does not do things the way you would or wish he would, it does not mean he is screwing up his kids.
+And even if he does screw them up (because let’s face it, all parents screw up their kids a little), then that’s part of their journey.

 His parenting decisions may not be “right” for you or your child, but they are right for him—even if the results turn out differently than he intended.

 Know that your main job is to tend to your relationship, not to parent your stepkids or judge and control the parenting of your partner and his ex.